matthew-hre/env/README.md

 # @matthew-hre/env

-Type safe environment variable validation for NextJS projects.
+Type safe environment variable validation for NextJS projects with support for client/server separation.

 > This package is mostly for my own projects, and I wouldn't recommend using it yourself in its current state.
 It may be improved in the future.
 May.